soren-n/typeset-py/README.md

 A layout is a tree of text literals composed together with either padded, unpadded compositions or with a line-break.
 The layout solver will select compositions in a layout and convert them into line-breaks, in order to make the layout fit within a given layout buffer width.
 It will do this in a greedy way, fitting as many literals on a line as possible.
 While doing so it will respect the annotated properties that the compositions are constructed under.

 The solver being an abstract concept, is concretely implemented via two accompanying functions, a _compiler_ implemented as `compile`, and a _renderer_ implemented as `render`.
+Where the compiler takes a `Layout` and produces an immutable optimized layout called a `Document`.
+The renderer takes a `Document` along with arguments for indentation and buffer width, and produces the final text output.

 ## Null constructor
 Sometimes in a data-structure there might be optional data (e.g. of type 'string option'), which when omitted should not have a layout.
 To make this case easy to handle, the `null` element of layout composition was added.
 The alternative would have been that you would need to keep track of an accumulator variable of the so-far-built layout in your layout function.